mozilla/taar_gcp_etl/README.md

 ## Uploading images to gcr.io

-Travis will automatically build a docker image and push the image into gcr.io for production using the latest tag.
+CircleCI will automatically build a docker image and push the image into gcr.io for production using the latest tag.

 You can use images from the gcr.io image repository using a path like: